bobchen48/Writeups/JNCIA - SEC/JNCIA - SEC: My Certification Journey.md

 </div>

 ## Advice to Others ##
 1.	**Understand Source NAT, Destination NAT, and Static NAT**: These three NAT are three of the most important components of security policies because they influence how packets are handled as it enters and exits SRX devices.
-Prior to this exam, I watched a Palo Alto Firewall YouTube regarding [NAT/Security Policy configuration](https://www.youtube.com/watch?v=Ahrao6kBg8w) that clarified the consideration of NAT when configuring security policies
+Prior to this exam, I watched a Palo Alto Firewall YouTube regarding [NAT/Security Policy configuration](https://www.youtube.com/watch?v=Ahrao6kBg8w) that clarified the consideration of NAT when configuring security policies.

 <div align="center">
   <image src="https://github.com/bobchen48/Writeups/blob/main/JNCIA%20-%20SEC/Security%20Policies.jpg">